 This is handy if you want to give your reader the option to read additional information (without forcing them to scroll if they don’t).
 Or if your study assignments want you to include a copy of your first draft with the final product.

 - Go to Insert tab → Object (in Text group) → Object.

 - Select the second tab, ‘Create From File.’

 - Press the ‘Browse’ button to locate the file you want to add.

 - Tick the box ‘Display as Icon.’

-- It will embed into your document and look like this:
+- It will embed into your document and look like picture A, below.